jmad1v07/natgeo-temp-webmap/README.md

-# Visualise deforesation-driven temperature change on a web map
+# Visualise deforestation-driven temperature change on a web map

 ## Setup